-A plea in the Supreme Court claimed that the arbitrary promises of irrational freebies by the political parties are for wrongful gain by the parties and to lure the voters and is creating an undue influence on voters.
+A plea in the Supreme Court claimed that the arbitrary promises of irrational freebies by the political parties are for wrongful gain by the parties and to lure the voters and are creating an undue influence on voters.

 The Supreme Court stated that it is necessary to distinguish between what might be referred to as freebies and what should be considered welfare measures.

-On the statement that freebies are unproductive expenditure, Supreme Court remarked “Whether the state should frame a scheme which directly gives benefit to raise the living standards or indirectly by increasing the means of livelihood, is for the state to decide”.
+On the statement that freebies are unproductive expenditure, the Supreme Court remarked “Whether the state should frame a scheme which directly gives benefit to raise the living standards or indirectly by increasing the means of livelihood, is for the state to decide”.